AngrySquid14/Hellholepack/README.txt

 then go to:
     %appdata%/.minecraft/
-and either open or create a folder called "mods" (lowercase)

-drag the mods from the similar location in the zip file into mods folder under .minecraft
+move the mods folder into that.

 there should be a new instance in the launcher.